Ending your tenancy

 When you move out of your property, you are required to leave you home in a good state of repair and decoration and clear out all your goods and possessions.

-Should you leave your property in need of repair or cleaning, you will be charged for any costs to bring your home up to the standard required.
+Should you leave your property in need of repair or cleaning, you may be charged for any costs to bring your home up to the standard required.
 You will also be charged for the removal and disposal of any items that do not belong to us left in the property.

 Please note that your keys must be returned to the accommodation office.
 You will continue to be charged for the accommodation until the keys are returned.